Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 0.139 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1301 of 1317 files with indexes not matching any search patterns

+However, regex patterns that are more complex than this example may have a higher false positive rate, which might reduce indexed search speeds with this low indexing accuracy.

 Indexing is a form of lossy compression.
 The higher the indexing accuracy, the faster ugrep search performance should be by skipping more files that do not